Your pen-testers and red-teams already know:

 Mutual authentication also blocks telephone and in-person scams, as well a a wide range of other credential-related risks.

-- Transaction Signing: authorised users can safely issue instructions, like machinery control, facility access, and bespoke transactions,
+- Transaction Signing: authorized users can safely issue instructions, like machinery control, facility access, and bespoke transactions,

 with no risk of malware taking hold, and again with no risk of scams, phishing, impostors, social-engineers, or other modern attacks.